Roermond: Designer Outlet Roermond

 Since 2001, Roermond is home to a McArthurGlen Designer Outlet, which has become one of the largest and most successful designer outlets in Europe with an average of almost six million customers per year, making it one of the biggest tourist attractions in the Netherlands.
 In 2017 it reached 200 shops following its latest expansion.
-The Designer Outlet attracts many shoppers from Germany, Belgium and China.
+The Designer Outlet attracts many shoppers from France, Germany, Belgium and China.

 Crime

-In 2006, Roermond was ranked as the third most criminal place in the Netherlands, outscoring Amsterdam.
+In 2007, Roermond was ranked as the third most criminal place in the Netherlands, outscoring Amsterdam.
 In 2007, Roermond managed to improve its reputation, dropping to 9th place (though this figure is combined with the district of Swalmen, which had its own score in 2006).
 Efforts are being put in place to limit petty crime (especially car break-ins and house burglaries).
 In 2013, Roermond was in 13th place.

 Culture

 Events

 Roermond hosts several festivals, including a Liberation Day festival on 5 May and the dance festival Solar Weekend.